- Buying a kitten checklist

 Questions to ask when buying a cat

-If you're buying a kitten from a good breeder, they should be prepared to answer any and all questions you have, as they'll be passionate about their kittens and want to ensure that they're going to a good home.
+If you're buying a kitten from a good breeder, they should be prepared to answer all questions you have, as they'll be passionate about their kittens and want to ensure that they're going to a good home.
 You should ask the following questions:

 - Can I see the kitten with the mother and the rest of the litter?

 - Do you know anything about the father?
-It's not always possible to see the father as stud cats are often used, so it's a good idea to ask if the breeder has any information
+It's not always possible to see the father as stud cats are often used, so it's a good idea to ask if the breeder has any information.

 - When was the kitten born?